-It was bubble-and-squeak, between two plates, and its fragrance filled the narrow cell.
-The penetrating smell of cabbage reached the nose of Toad as he lay prostrate in his misery on the floor, and gave him the idea for a moment that perhaps life was not such a blank and desperate thing as he had imagined.-The Wind in the Willows, Kenneth Grahame
+“It was bubble-and-squeak, between two plates, and its fragrance filled the narrow cell.
+The penetrating smell of cabbage reached the nose of Toad as he lay prostrate in his misery on the floor, and gave him the idea for a moment that perhaps life was not such a blank and desperate thing as he had imagined.”

 Why is it called Bubble and Squeak?

 It is also believed that the whimsical name was a way to get children to eat leftovers the next day.
 Better than explaining that the meal is the leftover beef and cabbage from last night!

 Where is Bubble and Squeak from?

 Since people have moved around the world, recipes have adapted to different times and places.
 The inclusion of potatoes, for example, is said to have been influenced by the Irish.
 While you’ll find leftover beef and cabbage dishes in other cuisines, frying cold beef and cabbage together has been deemed distinctly British.

 What is Bubble and Squeak made from?

 However, just like many English dishes, Bubble and Squeak recipes have evolved over time.
 By the mid 1800s, potatoes began to appear in the dish.
 As rationing occurred during the Second World War, beef was left out in favor of potatoes and cabbage, so some recipes nowadays can be found with potatoes and cabbage.
 For this recipe, we’re capturing Bubble and Squeak during the era of The Wind in the Willows (1908), before either World War had broken out.

 Throughout history, Bubble and Squeak have taken on different forms.
 At first, the dish was served with beef slices.
 Eventually, the beef would be chopped into small cubes and served loose.
 As potatoes were introduced, they were served chopped.
 A version of Bubble and Squeak using mashed potato and compressed into a patty was recorded in 1901.